Tasty Sticky Tofu

 Best consumed immediately after cooking.
 Refrigerate leftovers up to 2 days and reheat in a hot skillet to restore crispiness.

-Crispy Sticky Tofu Recipe Pin it
+Crispy Sticky Tofu Recipe Save

 Crispy Sticky Tofu Recipe | recipesbyhannah.com